bondy-io/bondy_docs/docs/concepts/what_is_wamp.md

 <ZoomImg src="/assets/wamp_flows.png" width="600"/>

 ## Peer-to-peer programming model
-In WAMP all clients are peers i.e. they can play all and the same roles.
+In WAMP all clients are peers, i.e., they can play all and the same roles.

 ### Multi-tenancy